 In 1990, the Greater Boise Auditorium District completed construction of Boise Centre—the District’s first operating entity and Idaho’s largest convention facility.
-With the expansion and renovations projects completed Boise Centre has the tools necessary to complete for larger convention groups and host multiple meetings and events simultaneously.
+With the expansion and renovations projects completed in 2017, Boise Centre has the tools necessary to complete for larger convention groups and host multiple meetings and events simultaneously.

 Through the years, Boise Centre has consistently proven to be a vital component of the community’s economic health, drawing thousands of visitors annually, who spend monies in hotels, restaurants, transportation, entertainment, retail, and recreational activities.
 In 2019, Boise Centre generated $22 million in local economic benefit.
 As a public building, Boise Centre makes itself available in a manner consistent with all applicable laws and rules regarding the use of public facilities.
 View General Guidelines.

 A Brief History

 While the Greater Boise Auditorium District was established in 1959 several decades would pass before a convention center came to fruition.

 The desire to build a convention center became a reality when in late 1985, a mixed use plan was adopted to redevelop much of downtown Boise’s landscape that had been cleared to build a shopping mall.
 A convention center was viewed as a necessary element, even as a catalyst for a successful downtown.